quchen/articles/fbut.md

 ========================================

-(This is like an FAQ, except that the *F* stands for *frequently* instead of "someone thought this might be worth mentioning".)
+(This is like an FAQ, except that the *F* stands for *frequently* instead of *someone thought this might be worth mentioning*.)